BigAtomikku/VRC-Spotify-OSC/README.md

 ## Known Issues

-1) If the songs lyrics are too fast it may time out the chatbox.
-You can see if you are timed out by opening the quick menu
+1) If the songs lyrics are too fast it may time-out the chatbox.
+You can see if you are timed out by opening the launch pad